Groups and Tours

 How long have you got?

-Wheal Martyn can form a day out on its own or can complement a visit to the neighbouring Eden Project, giving you the chance to discover the giant industry which led to the site of the Eden Project.
+Wheal Martyn can provide a day out on its own or can complement a visit to the neighbouring Eden Project, giving you the chance to discover the giant industry which led to the site of the Eden Project.

 We frequently find that visiting groups do not allow enough time to really explore the site.
 Below is a rough guide of timings: